This Coconut & Lime Soap DIY project is easy to make and the soap is great for normal to dry skin.

-This recipe for Coconut Lime Soap makes 5-6 bars if you’re using the same mold I used.
-Different molds can yield different quantities based on size, volume held, etc.
+This recipe for Coconut Lime Soap makes 5-6 bars, if you’re using the same long soap mould I used.
+Different moulds can yield different quantities based on size or volume held.

 ● 1 tablespoon fresh lime zest